cheffyjonny/balloon-game/README.md

 ## App.tsx

-- `react-toggle-dark-mode`: 노드패키지와 Context Hook을 활용하여 구현
+- `react-toggle-dark-mode`: It's a package implemented with Context API

 ## Grid.tsx

-- Firebase를 활용하여 게임 저장 및 불러오기 기능 부여
+- Ability to save and continue the game.
-- react-toastify를 활용하여 게임 저장 notification 부여
+- `react-toastify`: A package for game notifications.
-- `createGame`: 게임 격자, 풍선 생선, DFS 알고리즘을 활용하여 풍선의 연결점을 구현
+- `createGame`: Generates a game grid, balloons, and connected sequences using a DFS algorithm to find the connected sequences.
-- `handleSaveGame`: Firebase를 활용하여 데이터베이스 연동
+- `handleSaveGame`: Uses Firebase to save the game.

 ## GameOption.tsx

-- `isCustom`: 사용자지정 레벨을 설정할 수 있도록 구현
+- `isCustom`: customize the game grid.

   <br>
   <br>